Joshua-Hwang/habits2share/README.md

 `./scripts/build-container.sh` does that prior building the container.

 ## Testing
-Run all unit tests with `go test ./...`
+Run all unit tests with `go test ./...` or with `./scripts/test-unit-tests.sh`

+Run integration tests with `./scripts/test-integration-tests.sh`.
+Ensure the service isn't running.

 ## Tips and tricks
 `mockgen` is what I've used in the past to generate mocks.
 All interfaces are free game to mock.